BusFactor1Inc/evmas/README.md

 Comments are started with semicolon (;).

+Files may be included with the .include "<filename>" directive and are inserted inline into the bytecode stream.

 Labels are keywords and thus must be prefixed with a colon (:) and prefixed by the assembler op .label.
 Labels currently take up 4 bytes in the bytecode stream; I hope to add an optimizer for this in the